Manage resource accounts in Microsoft Teams

 Depending on whether your resource account is located online or on premises, you would need to connect to the appropriate Powershell prompt with Admin privileges.

-The following Powershell cmdlet examples presume the resource account is homed online using New-CsOnlineApplicationInstance to create a resource account that is homed online.
+The following Powershell cmdlet examples show creating a resource account homed online using New-CsOnlineApplicationInstance.

 For resource accounts homed on-premises in Skype For Business Server 2019 that can be used with Cloud Call Queues and Cloud Auto Attendants, see Configure Cloud Call Queues or Configure Cloud Auto Attendants.
 Hybrid implementations (numbers homed on Direct Routing) will use New-CsHybridApplicationEndpoint.